Skip to main content

 values: [k8s-fabric-edge-node-2]

-Before proceeding, it is important to verify that you have a Kubernetes service of type LoadBalancer already deployed and functioning in your cluster.
+Before proceeding, make sure you have a Kubernetes service of type LoadBalancer already deployed and functioning in your cluster.
 This is necessary for MetalLB to announce the public IP to the AWS peering routers/VIFs.
 In my scenario, I have a basic nginx-deployment that is exposed with the public IP address of 145.40.89.38/32.

 kubectl output